AADL Public Computers

 In the Assistive Technology Lab on the West side of the 2nd floor of the Downtown Library, you will find the following equipment located on adjustable elevator tables:

 Kurzweil 1000 Scanning Station: Kurzweil 1000 text-to-speech software is available for use with a large print keyboard, IntelliKeys, a scanner, and a Braille embosser.
 Patrons can use this station to translate scanned and digital text to sound files or Braille with the output being a printed document or a sound file.
 The Braille embosser can print two-sided documents and is printed in a manner that documents can be easily bound.
 Patrons are encouraged to bring in their own headphones, but headphones are also available for sale at the Circulation Desk.

 JAWS: JAWS screen reading software is available on a PC in the Assistive Technology Lab.
-This PC also has a Braille display unit.

 Closed-Circuit Reader: Patrons can use a new closed-circuit television system to magnify print materials in either color or black & white mode.
 The CCTV is situated between the JAWS station and the Mac so that patrons may use it while also using a computer.
 Patrons are free to use this with personal or library materials.

 Mac Station: A Mac is available with a large monitor for ease of viewing.
 Both a standard as well as an IntelliKeys keyboard are available at this station.